hailleehart-bytes/Haillee-portfolio/README.md

 ---

 ## External Code References
-Some HTML code was written by me as the main format was developed from tutorial content howver the CSS code was mainly written by me as I personalized my website to transition in certain ways with certain colors:
+Some HTML code was written by me as the main format was developed from tutorial content howver the CSS code was mainly written by me as I personalized my website to transition in certain ways with certain colors, some elements, like underlining, and text enlarging was found through VSCODE's auto-fill, ALL CODE WAS USED AND INSPIRED BY TURTORIAL AND LECTURE CODE EXAMPLES NO CODE WAS USED FROM THE INTERNET OR EXTERNAL SOURCES:
 - CSS Gradient Syntax — [MDN Web Docs](https://developer.mozilla.org/)
 - Media Query Example — [W3Schools](https://www.w3schools.com/)